-Choosing the correct batch coding machine is imperative to ensuring that products can move seamlessly through a supply chain.
+Choosing the perfect batch coding machine is an absolute necessity because the needs of each and every company is so specific.
+Even two companies within the same industry can be vastly different, depending on size, number lines, specific subset of the industry, etc. That's why it's absolutely imperative to ensure that products can move seamlessly throughout a supply chain.
 But with so many batch coding options available, it can be difficult to know which machine is best.

-In this post we will take you through details of all the different technologies on offer, and how these apply to different industries and products so that you can make an informed choice when choosing your batch coding machine.
+In this post we will take you through details of all the different technologies on offer, and how these apply to different industries and products so that you can make a truly informed choice when choosing the batch coding machine for your business.

 The importance of batch coding